 - Vegetable oil for cooking the pancakes

 - 150g caster sugar

 - 2 passion fruit

 - 1 small ripe mango, peeled and finely diced

-2.Then start the pancake mixture.
-Get a medium sized bowl.
-Add the eggs, baking powder and cornflour.
+1. Start with the pancake mixture.
+Get a large bowl.
+Add the flour, baking powder and caster sugar.
+Slowly add the oat milk.
 Whisk together until there are no lumps at all.
-Add the remaining ingredients including the slightly cooled quinoa then whisk together.
+Add the vanilla, lemon zest, cooked quinoa.
+Whisk together until the quinoa is completely dispersed.
 Leave to sit.

-4.Dip a piece of kitchen paper into melted butter then moisten the bottom of the pan.
-Get the pan good and hot then turn it down to a medium heat.
-Pour in a serving spoonful of the mix to make pancakes of 8cm in diameter.
-In a 28cm pan I could comfortably do 4 pancakes at a time, if you don’t have a pan this large just do one or two at a time in a smaller pan.
+3. If you want to keep the pancakes warm, turn your oven to 75c and put a little tray in there to put them on.
+Add a about a tbsp at a time of vegetable oil to your non-stick pan.
+Get your pan hot then turn the heat down to medium.
+I use a large serving spoon which holds just over 2 tbsp of the mix to make pancakes of 8cm in diameter.
+In a 28cm pan I could comfortably do 3 pancakes at a time, if you don’t have a pan this large just do a few at a time in a smaller pan.

 How'd you get on?

 If it turned out well, why not take a quick snap of your masterpiece and share the love?
 Remember to tag us!

 Got any suggestions or improvements or tips?
 Let us know!